Ames-Zero/Sunhacks25-fashionUI-backend/README.md

   "success": false,
   "query": "business meeting",
-  "message": "No items found in closet collection", "stylist_suggestions": "I'd love to help you style an outfit, but it looks like your closet is empty!
-Start by adding some items to your closet collection, and I'll be able to suggest amazing outfits for any occasion.", "total_closet_items": 0,
+  "message": "No items found in closet collection", "outfit_suggestion": "I'd love to help you style an outfit, but it looks like your closet is empty!
+Start by adding some items to your closet collection, and I'll be able to suggest amazing outfits for any occasion.", "suggested_items": [],
+  "total_closet_items": 0,
-  "available_items_count": 0
+  "suggested_items_count": 0
 }
 ```